imyanying/fxdash/README.md

 # FX Rate Dashboard

-This is Streamlit-based dashboard for visualizing foreign exchange rates against USD for various Asian-Pacific currencies.
+This is a Streamlit-based dashboard for visualizing foreign exchange rates against USD for various Asian-Pacific currencies.

 ## Introduction